Zhang-dev/airpoll/README.md

 #### How to run the frontend application

+- Make sure the backend app is launching.
 - Once checked out, navigate to the `frontend` folder
 - In the terminal, run `npm install` to download all dependencies
 - To run the application, execute the command `ng serve` (development mode)